That Girl Cooks Healthy

 Can I freeze the mushroom soup?

 Yes, it is freezer friendly.
-Just portion it up and use freezer containers and freeze for up to a month.
+Just portion it up and use freezer friendly containers and freeze for up to 3 months.

 Instant pot version

-• When the inner pot is hot add the coconut oil and butter then proceed to saute the onion and garlic until translucent.
+• When the inner pot is hot add the olive oil and butter then proceed to saute the onion and garlic until translucent.

-• Add the mushrooms and sprinkle in the black pepper, thyme and salt to taste.
-Keep stirring until the mushroom begin to shrink in volume and darken.
+• Add the mushrooms and sprinkle in the thyme.
+Keep stirring until the mushrooms begin to shrink in volume and darken (this will take several minutes).

 • Pour in the coconut milk and vegetable stock then stir.